robwco/workshop-marketing/course.md

 It would mean more clients and access to better, more profitable projects.
 Best of all, it would mean working less and getting more out of your time.

 ## Announcing!
-Emails That Win You Clients Course: Learn how to make your work more profitable through email.
+The Emails That Win You Clients Masterclass and Video Course: Learn how to make your work more profitable through email.

 It's a powerful system for getting new clients that's specifically built for a freelance business.
 It will totally change how you find and keep clients.